jeffjennings/arksia/README.md

 Running the pipeline for multiple/all sources
 ---------------------------------------------
-The pipeline can be looped over multiple sources using `bulk_pipeline_run.py` via `python bulk_pipeline_run.py` (you may want to adjust the referenced `.json` parameter files there).
+The pipeline can be looped over multiple sources via `python bulk_pipeline_run.py` (you may want to adjust the referenced `.json` parameter files in `bulk_pipeline_run.py`).

 Obtaining key results for multiple/all sources
 ----------------------------------------------
 Survey-wide summary results are a `.txt` file per source with all radial brightness profiles (clean, rave, frank) sampled at the same radii, and figures with a panel for each source showing the clean, rave, frank brightness profiles (one figure without uncertainties, one with).
-These are generated with `bulk_pipeline_results.py` via `python bulk_pipeline_results.py` (you may want to adjust the referenced `.json` parameter files there).
+These are generated via `python bulk_pipeline_results.py` (you may want to adjust the referenced `.json` parameter files in `bulk_pipeline_results.py`).